 The button that we are talking about is the one shown in the picture below.
 Note that making the change outlined in the steps below will also stop the Paste Options button from appearing as well.

-- Open Excel 2010.
+Step 1: Open Excel 2010.

-- Click the File tab at the top-left corner of the window.
+Step 2: Click the File tab at the top-left corner of the window.

-- Click Options in the column at the left side of the window.
+Step 3: Click Options in the column at the left side of the window.

-- Scroll down to the Cut, copy and paste section of the menu, click the box to the left of Show Paste Options button when pasted to remove the check mark, then click the OK button at the bottom of the window to apply your changes.
+Step 5: Scroll down to the Cut, copy and paste section of the menu, click the box to the left of Show Paste Options button when pasted to remove the check mark, then click the OK button at the bottom of the window to apply your changes.